codelibs/nekohtml/README.txt

 Building
 --------

-You can build NekoHTML with the supplied build.bat file by typing the following:
+You can build NekoHTML by typing the following command:

-  > build -f build-html.xml (target ...)
+  > ant (target ...)

 The default target will build the entire package.

 To build NekoHTML, you need Ant and Xerces2.
-The first time you try to build, it will tell you is required and where to download the necessary packages.
+The first time you try to build, it will attempt to download the necessary packages.
+If you already have Xerces and want to avoid this step, place the Xerces jar files in the lib/ directory.

 Documentation
 -------------

 The documentation for NekoHTML is located at the following URL:

-  doc/html/index.html
+  doc/index.html

 Contact Information
 -------------------